Resilence & Self Esteem Specialist | Rachel Cooke MA BA Dip MNCP

 0800 772 0236 / 07591 575260

-Thanks for taking a look, I hope you'll take a few minutes to read on and see if we might be a good fit to work together.
-Are you feeling anxious, down, angry or plain stuck?
-Do you live engaged in the present moment, or, like most people, cycle between guilt and regrets about the past... mixed with worry and anxiety about the future?
+Hello and welcome!
+Please do take a couple of minutes to read on and see if you think we'd make a good fit.
+Perhaps you're feeling anxious, down, dissatisfied or overwhelmed?
+Are you living in the present moment, or, like most people, cycling between guilt and regrets about the past... mixed with worrying about the future?

-I have specialised for many years in working with people experiencing anxiety, self esteem, depression and relationship issues.
-These days I attract people who have a sense that life could be so much more, but right now things are all a bit meh.
-You may well be 27-35, tired of your career or current lifestyle and experiencing this generation's phenomenon of the one-third life crisis...
+I specialise in working with people experiencing anxiety, self esteem, depression and relationship issues.
+I attract people who have a sense that they could feel so much more calm, happy and engaged in life, but right now things are all a bit meh.
+You may well be in your late 20s or 30s, tired of your career, relationship (or lack thereof) or current lifestyle...
 I can help.

-The vast majority of us have faulty or low self-esteem; this is the basis of my therapy work.
-Low self esteem leads to symptoms of anxiety and depression in many shapes and forms; it also often leads to issues in relationships, be it with partners, families, friends, colleagues or meeting new people.
-We develop negative and unconstructive scripts in our lives and can get really locked in them.
+The vast majority of us have faulty or low self-esteem; this is the basis of my work.
+Poor self worth leads to symptoms of anxiety and depression in many shapes and forms; it also often leads to issues in relationships, be it with partners, families, friends, colleagues or meeting new people.
+We develop negative and redundant scripts in our lives and can get really locked in.

-For this reason I specialise in these areas and have worked successfully with thousands of individuals and couples.
+I have worked successfully with thousands of individuals and couples in the past 7 years.
 I have a Master's Degree in Integrative therapy, meaning that I've trained in different types of therapy/counselling so that I can effectively adapt to you as an individual.
-I have also trained in NLP and coaching, so that I can offer a highly effective blend I call coaching therapy.
+I have also trained in mindulness, NLP, Emotionally Focused Therapy and coaching, so that I can offer a highly effective blend of coaching therapy.

 Contact me on 07591 575260 or email@example.com for a free, no obligation 20 minute consultation to find out how I can help you.